cjmacsax/CyberNotes/Active Directory.md

 ### Using Responder

+`sudo responder -I [interface]`
-- `-A` analyze mode, allows us to see NBT-NS or LLMNR requests without poisoning.
+- `-A` analyze mode, allows us to see NBT-NS or LLMNR requests without poisoning (just for recon, not useful for conducting this attack)
+- `-wf` may not be necessary, but:
 	- `-w` starts the WPAD rogue proxy server
 	- `-f` attempts to fingerprint the remote host operating system and version
 # AD Protocols